samuelblattner/ffhs-linalg-exercises/docs/exercises/exercise4.md

 is based on.

 ### Eigenvalue and Eigenvectors
-In order to better understand the mathematics behind, we need to introduce a topic called «Eigenvalue/Eigenvector» first.
+In order to better understand the mathematics behind, we need to very briefly introduce a topic called «Eigenvalue/Eigenvector» first.
 Let's assume we have the following Matrix:

 $$